Stackclash/5e-vault/5. Mechanics/Classes/Rogue.md

 ### Expertise (Level 1)

 At 1st level, choose two of your skill proficiencies, or one of your skill proficiencies and your proficiency with [[5.
-Mechanics/Items/Thieves Tools.md|thieves' tools]].
+Mechanics/Items/Thieves Tools.md\|thieves' tools]].
 Your proficiency bonus is doubled for any ability check you make that uses either of the chosen proficiencies.

 At 6th level, you can choose two more of your proficiencies (in skills or with [[5.
-Mechanics/Items/Thieves Tools.md|")"]] to gain this benefit.
+Mechanics/Items/Thieves Tools.md\|thieves' tools]]) to gain this benefit.

 ### Sneak Attack (Level 1)

 Beginning at 1st level, you know how to strike subtly and exploit a foe's distraction.
 Once per turn, you can deal an extra `dice: 1d6|avg` (`1d6`) damage to one creature you hit with an attack if you have advantage on the attack roll.
 The attack must use a finesse or a ranged weapon.

 You don't need advantage on the attack roll if another enemy of the target is within 5 feet of it, that enemy isn't [[/5.
-Mechanics/Rules/Conditions.md#incapacitated|incapacitated]], and you don't have disadvantage on the attack roll.
+Mechanics/Rules/Conditions.md#incapacitated\|incapacitated]], and you don't have disadvantage on the attack roll.

 The amount of the extra damage increases as you gain levels in this class, as shown in the Sneak Attack column of the Rogue table.